 Conduct regular COVID testing

 The COVID-19 pandemic is not going anywhere anytime soon, so you have to stay on your toes.
-Conducting regular testing is paramount to ensuring workplace health and safety, but you also need to provide your employees with hygiene products like masks and hand sanitizers placed strategically around the workplace.
+Conducting regular testing and conducting a risk assessment is paramount to ensuring workplace health and safety, but you also need to provide your employees with hygiene products like masks and hand sanitizers placed strategically around the workplace.

 Keep the space clean at all times